LeanMC/UCI-HAR-summary/CodeBook.md

 - The resulting tibble was stored as `testrain`.
 - `testrain` was subsetted, selecting only columns containing `mean()` and `std()`.
 Based on a close reading of the original dataset's `README` files and feature names, I believe these features best represent "the measurements on the mean and standard deviation for each measurement".
 - "The average of each variable for each activity and each subject" was calculated and stored in a new, independent tidy data set called `tidy`.
-- This tibble was exported using `write.table` and submitted along with links to this repository.
+- This tibble was exported using `write.table` and submitted for grading along with links to this repository.
 I have elected not to include course-specific code and data here so as to not waste GitHub's disk space.

 Variables
 ---------